tomduck/pandoc-eqnos/README.md

 **New in 1.2.0:** Added `fignos-capitalise` meta variable to capitalise clever references (e.g., change "eq." to "Eq.").

-**New in 1.1.0:** AMS-style equation references (bracketed references) can be enabled by setting `eqnos-eqref: On` in the metadata block.
+**New in 1.1.0:** AMS-style equation references (bracketed references) can be enabled by setting `eqnos-eqref: True` in the metadata block.

 pandoc-eqnos 1.3.0